ardupper/intercalc/README.md

 # InterCalc

-The content of this software is largely based of Michael Gilligan's International Politics POL-UA 700 course at New York University.
+The content of this software is largely based of Professor Michael Gilligan's International Politics POL-UA 700 course at New York University.

 ## Contributions